max-mapper/art-of-node/readme.md

 Usually building these kinds of systems is either:

 - difficult to code but yields super fast results (like writing your web servers from scratch in C)
-- easy to code but not very speedy (like when someone tries to upload a 5GB file and your server crashes)
+- easy to code but not very speedy/robust (like when someone tries to upload a 5GB file and your server crashes)

 Node's goal is to strike a balance between these two: relatively easy to understand and use and fast enough for most use cases.